Stepwise functional refoundation of relational concept analysis: Examples

-The simple \Ex{ex:rca} does not present a result in which each object is identified by a single class.
+The simple Example~\ref{ex:rca} (Figure~\ref{fig:ex-3-O1}) does not present a result in which each object is identified by a single class.
 Indeed, $a$ has not more attributes than $b$.
 This result could also be obtained with far more objects $a'$, $a''$, etc. sharing the attributes of $a$ and $b$, or duplicating other objects.

-However, the lattices $L_1^\star$ and $L_2^\star$ displayed in \Fig{fig:ex-3-alt} seem another good way to describe the data.
-Indeed, they are also valid concept lattices whose contexts extend $K_1^0$ and $K_2^0$ (\Ex{ex:rca}).
-We will temporarily informally consider them as \emph{acceptable}.
+However, the lattices $L_1^\star$ and $L_2^\star$ displayed in Figure~\ref{fig:ex-3-alt} seem another good way to describe the data given as input to RCA.
+There is in fact an objective difference between $AC$ and $BC$: $AC$ denotes all objects connected by $p$ to $DF$ and $BC$ all objects connected by $p$ to $EF$.
+Reciprocally, $DF$ denotes all objects connected by $q$ to $AC$ and $EF$ those connected by $q$ to $BC$.

 The two corresponding T-Box and A-box would be: